guidoism/escape/inspiration/jonesforth.md

         xorl %eax,(%esp)
         NEXT

-        defcode "INVERT",6,,INVERT // this is the FORTH bitwise "NOT" function (cf. NEGATE and NOT) notl (%esp)
+        defcode "INVERT",6,,INVERT // this is the Forth bitwise "NOT" function (cf. NEGATE and NOT) notl (%esp)
         NEXT

-## RETURNING FROM FORTH WORDS
+## RETURNING FROM Forth WORDS

 Time to talk about what happens when we `EXIT` a function.
 In this diagram `QUADRUPLE` has called `DOUBLE`, and `DOUBLE` is about to exit (look at where `%esi` is pointing):